 Recently, a voice teacher in China and I had a great conversation about three specific issues in her studio.
 In my last piece, I shared my thoughts and suggestions about Phrasing.
 Here, we’ll look at the second challenge a number of her singers, and so many of us deal with: Pitch.
-(Next month, we’ll talk about the 3rd P: Preferences and Pressure in Learning.)
+(Click Here to read about Preferences and Pressure in Learning.)

 Issue #2: Pitch

 Pitch, as we all know, is a tricky, tricky issue (and one I talk about at length in The Art of Singing).
 Not only because it is so noticeable– and discouraging!– when we get it wrong.
 But also, because drawing attention to it can create more problems than it solves.

 To understand why, let’s look at how pitch ‘works’. . . how we actually achieve it.
 Many of us think, understandably, that we need to focus on our throats when trying to lock it in, as that’s where our vocal cords are located.
 And this is true; they rest in the larynx, vibrating faster and slower (as well as thinning and thickening a bit) to create the notes we sing.

 Yet while the vibration occurs in our throats, we don’t initiate pitch there.
 How could we?
 Hard as we try, we have no direct, physical ability to cause the hundreds and even thousands of vibrations– per second!– that result in the notes we sing.

 How then do we create and correct notes?
 If not in our throats, where does pitch originate and how do we manage it?